FredPont/CompareFootprintLists/Readme.md

 example : ./cmpfp-x86_64_linux.bin -p path

  With the option  -p path, the comparison use the file path as reference key, instead of the file name.
-The advantage is that duplicate file names are allowed, but the file path have to be identicals (or made identical by removing the non-constant part of the path)
+The advantage is that duplicate file names are allowed, but the file path have to be identical (or made identical by removing the non-constant part of the path).
+ The user can ask the program to trim the path of the footprints before comparison.
+This is done by answering yes to the question "Do you want to trim the path of the footprints ?".
+The program will then try to guess the common directory between the two lists and ask you to validate the position of the common directory in the two lists.

 # Features
 - Statically compiled binary : nothing to install in the system